 The healthcare administration field is developing quickly, with a median salary that provides lots of room for advancement.
 And there are a lot of great opportunities for individuals who are wanting to improve professionally.

 Healthcare institutions in both public and private sectors are continuously growing.
-The changing laws, policies, systems, and even technology means the industry is growing.
+The changing laws, policies, systems, and even technology mean the industry is growing.
 Hospitals, clinics, public offices, and other health institutions need people with a multitude of skills that are often offered by healthcare administration degree programs.

 The Bureau of Labor Statistics (BLS) estimates that the number of healthcare administration careers will increase by 18% between 2019 and 2029 (U.S. Bureau of Labor Statistics, 2021).
 Compared to the national average, the number of additional jobs will total 71,600 at the end of that period.